Mister Oswald, by Russ Johnson

-Russ Johnson was an American comic artist, best-known as the creator of 'Mister Oswald' (1927-1989), a comic strip which ran for six decades in the nationally syndicated trade magazine Hardware Retailing.
-Set in a little hardware store, it features the daily problems of an unlucky store owner, his employees, the salespeople and the customers.
+Russ Johnson was an American comic artist, best-known as the creator of 'Mister Oswald' (1927-1989), a comic strip running for six decades in the nationally syndicated trade magazine Hardware Retailing.
+Set in a little hardware store, it featured the daily problems of an unlucky store owner, his employees, the salespeople and their customers.
 A gentle, old-fashioned comic strip, much of its charm comes from its recognizability.
 Johnson drew every background and object with intricate detail.
-Running for more than half a century, 'Mr. Oswald' is a time capsule of how stores evolved over the course of six decades.
-Modern-day readers can also delight in the charming observational comedy which, even today, remains recognizable to anyone who ever ran, worked in or visited a hardware shop.
-Together with Australian cartoonist Jim Russell, Johnson is also the longest-known continuously active comic artist of all time, both working a record-breaking 62 years (!) without interruption!
-Yet since he mostly worked for a small niche magazine, both his fame and record have often been overlooked by comic fans and historians.
+Running for more than half a century, 'Mr. Oswald' became a time capsule of how stores evolved over years.
+Modern-day readers can also delight in the charming observational comedy which, even today, remains recognizable to anyone with experiences in hardware shops.
+Together with the Australian cartoonist Jim Russell, Russ Johnson is the longest-known comic artist working continuously on the same strip, both with a record-breaking 62 years.
+However, since he worked for a niche magazine, both his fame and record are often overlooked by comic fans and historians.

 Early life and career

 Russell P. Johnson was born in 1893 on a farm, not far from Gibson City, Illinois.
-As a child, he loved Rudolph Dirks' The Katzenjammer Kids'.
+As a child, he loved Rudolph Dirks' The Katzenjammer Kids' in the newspapers.
 Johnson studied at Dixon College and Norman School.
 After graduation in 1915, he moved to Chicago, where he worked at Montgomery's Ward.
 His earliest cartoons appeared in the store's newsletter, Store News.
 In 1917, the United States got involved with World War I and Johnson subsequently joined the Navy.
-Since he often hunted animals on his farm, Johnson was skilled with guns.
-His superiors therefore decided to make him a military shooting instructor for ground troops.
+Since he often hunted animals on his farm, Johnson was skilled with guns, so his superiors decided to make him a military shooting instructor for ground troops.
 During his military service, Johnson drew cartoons for Afloat and Ashore, a Naval paper published in Charleston, South Carolina.

-In 1918, back in civilian life, Johnson took evening lessons at the Chicago Academy of Fine Arts, studying under Billy DeBeck and Carl Ed.
-By 1921, he returned to his birth town, Gibson City, where he worked in his father's hardware store.
+Back in civilian life in 1918, Johnson took evening lessons at the Chicago Academy of Fine Arts, studying under Billy DeBeck and Carl Ed.
+By 1921, he had returned to his birth town, Gibson City, where he worked in his father's hardware store.
 Each Tuesday, he prepared advertising cartoons for the store's window displays.
 Through his aunt, some of these cartoons were published in local newspapers.
 In 1925, the editor of Hardware Retailing asked Johnson to draw some cartoons for his monthly magazine.
-Most were one-shot gags.

 'Mister Oswald' (1932).